aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 What I did in the last week:

-- item
-- item
+- Learnt how to use wireframes for use cases.
+- Started writing down use cases and thinking of how to represent wireframes.

 What I plan to do in the next week:

-- item
-- item
+- Finish diagrams with wireframes.
+- Work on the design of the database.
+- Work on the code quality.

 Issues blocking my progress (state ‘None’ if there are no issues):

-- item
-- item
+- I am not sure how to represent wireframes for certain use cases in the best ways.
+- Should we make diagrams using certain software?
+Or can we like draw them in Paint or something?

 ### Report 3

 What I did in the last week:

-- item
-- item
+- Completed the user stories and requirements section.
+- Made some diagrams (wireframes) for the design part.
+- Started thinking about the design of the database.

 What I plan to do in the next week:

-- item
-- item
+- Continue on the design of the database.
+- Start working on the testing part.

 Issues blocking my progress (state ‘None’ if there are no issues):

-- item
-- item
+- None right now.

 ### Report 4